seanroades/aladdin/README.md

 # aladdin
-Aladdin is a program that can track foot traffic for economic & health uses using YOLO.
+Track foot traffic for econ data using YOLO